 Staying on the cutting edge of innovation and successfully bringing patentable products to market is the hallmark of a robust state economy.
 Washington State ranks 3rd in innovation and 1st in concentration of STEM employment by the 2016 Bloomberg U.S. Innovation Index.

 States are ranked by measuring six critical metrics.
-The Index evaluates R&D intensity; productivity; high-tech density; concentration of science, technology, engineering and math employment; number of graduates with science and engineering degrees; and the number of patents.
+The Index evaluates R&D intensity; productivity; high-tech density; concentration of science, technology, engineering and math employment; the number of graduates with science and engineering degrees; and the number of patents.
 Read more in the Puget Sound Business Journal.

 To learn more about innovation in Washington State contact firstname.lastname@example.org